OpIndia

-OpIndia is an Indian far-right (Note: Sources describing OpIndia as far-right:) news website known for frequently publishing misinformation.
+OpIndia is an Indian far-right (Note: Sources describing OpIndia as far-right:) news website known for frequently publishing disinformation.
 Founded in December 2014, the website has published fake news and Islamophobic commentary on numerous occasions.
-(Note: Sources describing OpIndia's publication of fake news:) (Note: Sources describing OpIndia's publication of Islamophobic content:) OpIndia is dedicated to criticism of what it considers liberal media, and to support of the Bharatiya Janata Party (BJP) and Hindutva ideology.
+(Note: Sources describing OpIndia's publication of fake news:) (Note: Sources describing OpIndia's publication of Islamophobic content:) OpIndia is dedicated to criticism of what it considers liberal media, and to support the Bharatiya Janata Party (BJP) and the Hindutva ideology.
 According to University of Maryland researchers, OpIndia has shamed journalists it deems to be in opposition to the BJP and has alleged media bias against Hindus and the BJP.

 In 2019, the International Fact-Checking Network (IFCN) rejected OpIndia's application to be certified as a fact checker.
 IFCN-certified fact checkers identified 25 fake news stories and 14 misreported stories published by OpIndia from January 2018 to June 2020.
 A study of 54,850 OpIndia articles published between 2014 and 2023 found that OpIndia consistently characterised Hindus in positive terms and Muslims in negative terms to further the website's Hindu nationalist ideals.
 OpIndia published a series of reports in 2020 falsely claiming that a Hindu boy was sacrificed in a Bihar mosque.

 The website is owned by Aadhyaasi Media and Content Services, a former subsidiary of the parent company of the right-wing magazine Swarajya.
 The current CEO of OpIndia is Rahul Roushan, and the current editors are Nupur J Sharma (English) and Chandan Kumar (Hindi).